Concert vs Soprano Ukulele: Which Is Better for Beginners?

 Do soprano and concert ukuleles sound different?
 Yes, though the difference is subtle.
 Soprano has a brighter, more traditional ukulele chime.
 Concert is slightly warmer and fuller because the body is a bit larger.
 Both use the same tuning and the same chords.
 If you are unsure, listening to side-by-side comparison videos on YouTube is genuinely useful.

 Can I learn the same songs on both sizes?
 Yes.
-Both soprano and concert use standard G-C-E-A tuning.
+Both soprano and concert use standard G-C-E-A tuning, the tuning shared across the ukulele family from soprano through tenor.
 Every chord diagram, song tab, and instructional video applies equally to both.
 You can move between sizes without relearning anything.

 Is a concert ukulele harder to play than a soprano?
 No. The concert is generally considered slightly easier for beginners with average or larger hands because the frets are spaced a bit wider apart.
 Players with very small hands sometimes prefer soprano because it fits their reach more naturally.